DeMONLab-BioFINDER/An_ProtAIDe-Dx/replication/README.md

 bash replication/scripts/step3_replica_fig3_GNPC.sh
 ```

 Once the script is done, you can see an message `Congrats!
 You have replicated Fig3: permFIT` if you have successfully replicated.
-Meanwhile, you can find a very similar tSNE figure at `results/replica/Fig3/Fig3_ImportanceProteins.png` like below:
+Meanwhile, you can find a very similar figure at `results/replica/Fig3/Fig3_ImportanceProteins.png` like below:

 <div align="center">
   <img src="./readme_figures/Fig3_ImportantProteins.png" alt="Figure" width="1080">